explosion/spaCy/website/docs/usage/linguistic-features.md

    hyphens etc.
 5. An optional boolean function `token_match` matching strings that should never be split, overriding the infix rules.
 Useful for things like URLs or numbers.
-   Note that prefixes and suffixes will be split off before `token_match` is applied.

 You shouldn't usually need to create a `Tokenizer` subclass.
 Standard usage is to use `re.compile()` to build a regular expression object, and pass its